 The Board of Trustees are a representative body of men and women from across the NISCU areas.
 They bring different skills and experiences to the board, but are united by a passion that gives all children and young people across our NISCU areas the opportunity to hear about a God who cares for them.

-A message from the Chair Jan 2024.
+A message from the chair September 2025

 Ian Harvie